hidayry/Install/README.md

 I use this for minimal instalation in Debian Netinstall and Archlinux

-now just use bspwm and awesomewm
+now just use sway and xfce4
 _______________________

 ✨✨✨✨